inexorgame-obsolete/wiki-mirror/Particle-System.md

 * Movement
  * Velocity Transformation: Apply velocity vector in order to change the particle position
  * Vector Field: Changes the velocity vector based on vector field formula's
- * Rolling: The rolling value of the particle get updated (needed for example for rolling grendades)
+ * Rolling: The rolling value of the particle get updated (needed for example for rolling grenades)
  * Random Velocity: The velocity of the particle is changed randomly in order to get an unpredictable movement
  * Mass-Spring Transformation: Particles are connected by springs
  * Velocity Damper: The velocity get damped over time